Welcome back, America.

 Per Illinois state law, sports teams can integrate brick-and-mortar sports betting and online wagering within five blocks of their venues under a $10 million master license.
 Stadium capacity must exceed 17,000, and the primary use cannot be in a collegiate capacity.
 Obviously, Wrigley Field meets those criteria.

 Of course, regulatory processes and construction will delay the opening of a Wrigley retail sportsbook.
 But it’s coming.

-DraftKings continues to capitalize in the Land of Lincoln.
+DraftKings continues to capitalize in online sports betting in Illinois.
 After partnering with Casino Queen and launching its mobile sportsbook following a rebranding of the property, DraftKings — and the other two online sportsbooks, BetRivers and FanDuel Sportsbook, live in Illinois — benefits from a decision from Gov. J.B.
 Pritzker to suspend the requirement for in-person signups until at least Sept.
 19.

 By the way, the Wrigley news is just one of two noteworthy and Chicago-based items for DraftKings.
 Michael Jordan just joined the company in an advisory role.